 Summer is finally here and we want to help you BEAT THE SUMMER HEAT!
 Many common cooling issues can be prevented with correct use of your air conditioner.
-Your air conditioner is most likely in your living room near the patio door or window.
 It’s important to make sure you take care of your air conditioning unit just like any other appliance in your apartment.

-- Check the Filter.
 Check to make sure the A/C filter is clean.
 Some newer A/C’s have a removable filter with a screen similar to a dryer vent.
-These can be cleaned with warm soapy water.
+These can be cleaned with warm soapy water and left out to air dry.
 Other A/C’s have replaceable foam filters.
-Contact our office if your foam filter appears in need of replacement.

 If ran and maintained properly, the A/C in your apartment will keep all of your apartment comfortable in warm temperatures.
 If there is cold air blowing out of the vents into the apartment, your air conditioner is most likely working properly.

 Following these tips will help keep you cool this summer while also caring for your air conditioner.